Nek5000/nekRS/README.md

 negl    (in/out) ... on input dimension of egl / on output local partition size

-eglin   (in)     ... local list of global element IDs vlin    (in)     ... local list of vertex IDs making up each element in eglin (mesh connectivity) neglin  (in)     ... length of eglin nve     (in)     ... number of vertices (QUAD:4 / HEX:8) comm    (in)     ...
+eglin   (in)     ... local list of global element IDs vlin    (in)     ... local list of vertex IDs making up each element in eglin (nodal graph) neglin  (in)     ... length of eglin nve     (in)     ... number of vertices (QUAD:4 / HEX:8) comm    (in)     ...
 MPI Communicator (size determines number of partitions)